-- C. At the College's discretion, in addition to the specified contact person, the College reserves the right to contact a parent and/or guardian. - II.
-Official notification procedures for missing persons - A. Any individual on campus who has information that a student may be a missing person must immediately notify Public Safety at (630)752-5911.
-In turn, Public Safety will immediately contact all appropriate offices that need to be consulted or informed, including the police.
+C. At the College's discretion, in addition to the specified contact person, the College reserves the right to contact a parent and/or guardian.

+II.
+Official notification procedures for missing persons

+A. Any individual on campus who has information that a student may be a missing person must immediately notify the WIC on-call staff member at (630) 752-7200.
+In turn, WIC staff will immediately contact all appropriate offices that need to be consulted or informed, including the police.

-- C. If the above actions are unsuccessful in locating the student or it is apparent immediately that the student is a missing person (e.g. witnessed abduction), Public Safety will contact the appropriate local law enforcement agency to report the student as a missing person, and the local law enforcement agency will take charge of the investigation.
-Public Safety will cooperate with, aid, and assist the local law enforcement agency in all ways prescribed by law. - D. No later than 24 hours after determining that a student is missing, Wheaton College will notify the individual to be notified in the event that the student is missing as well as the parent/guardian (for students under the age of 18 who are not emancipated) that the student is believed to be missing. - E. Public Safety will notify the local law enforcement officials within 24 hours of determining that the student is missing, unless local law enforcement was the entity that made the determination that the student was missing. - III.
+- B. Subsequently, all essential information (description, clothes last worn, where student might be, who student might be with, vehicle description, information about the physical and mental wellbeing of the student, an up-to-date photograph, class schedule, recent ID card access points, etc.) about the student will be gathered from the reporting person and from the student's acquaintances.
+Appropriate campus staff will be notified to aid in the search for the student. - C. If the above actions are unsuccessful in locating the student or it is apparent immediately that the student is a missing person (e.g. witnessed abduction), WIC staff will contact the appropriate local law enforcement agency to report the student as a missing person, and the local law enforcement agency will take charge of the investigation.
+WIC staff will cooperate with, aid, and assist the local law enforcement agency in all ways prescribed by law. - D. No later than 24 hours after determining that a student is missing, Wheaton College will notify the individual to be notified in the event that the student went missing, as well as the parent/guardian (for students under the age of 18 who are not emancipated), that the student is believed to be missing. - E. WIC will notify the local law enforcement officials within 24 hours of determining that the student is missing, unless local law enforcement was the entity that made the determination that the student was missing.

+III.
 Campus Communication about missing students